 Jesus replied, “Let it be so now; it is proper for us to do this to fulfill all righteousness.”
 Then John consented.
 (Matt.
 3:13-15)

 Here was Jesus, the Divine One, the One who would later walk ON water, wading into the waters of the Jordan River to be baptized by John.
-At first, that seems confusing because, at that time, the act of water baptism was foremost meant as an expression signifying the person was repenting from his sins and turning back to follow God’s will and ways.
+Yet, the act of water baptism was foremost meant as an expression signifying the person was repenting from his sins and turning back to follow God’s will and ways.

 But Jesus lived a sinless, holy life!
-He was the wholly perfect and pure Son of God.
+He was the wholly perfect and pure God.
+Why, then, did He receive baptism?

-To begin to understand why Jesus accepted baptism, first understand that Jesus didn’t need to be baptized in repentance of His sins—because He never sinned.
+To begin to understand why Jesus accepted baptism, first understand that Jesus didn’t need to be baptized as an expression of repentance—because He never sinned.

 Rather, Jesus’ baptism signifies the “kicking off” point in His public ministry.
 He came into the world to become the bridge reconciling man with God.
 And He began by identifying with the people through water baptism, which symbolized their repentance and their need for restoration to God.